grafana/opentofu-grafana-example/README.md

   <img alt="Static Badge" style="border-radius:16px" src="https://img.shields.io/badge/GRAFANA-F46800?style=for-the-badge&logo=grafana&logoColor=white">
   <img alt="Static Badge" style="border-radius:16px" src="https://img.shields.io/badge/OPENTOFU-FFDA18?style=for-the-badge&logo=opentofu&logoColor=white">
   <p align="center">
     Learn by doing.
 Create a datasource, a folder and import dahsboards in it with panels using this datasource.
-You can copy this and customize it to make much more using the <a href="https://registry.OpenTofu.io/providers/grafana/grafana/latest/docs">Grafana provider</a>.
+You can copy this and customize it to make much more using the Grafana provider.
   </p>
 </div>